Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: Abstract

 \section{Abstract}

-{The hadron resonance gas (HRG) model with Tsallis distribution has been used to explain the energy dependence of the product of the moments, $S\sigma$ and $\kappa\sigma^2$ of net-proton multiplicity distributions of recently published STAR data at RHIC energies.
-While excellent agreements are found between model predictions and measurements of $S\sigma$ and $\kappa \sigma^2$ of most peripheral collisions and $S\sigma$ of most central collisions, the $\kappa \sigma^2$ of most central collisions deviates significantly from the model predictions particularly at $\sqrt{s_{NN}}=19.6$ GeV and $27$ GeV.
-This could be an indication of the presence of additional dynamical fluctuations not contained in the HRG-Tsallis model.}
+We explore a hadron resonance gas model using Tsallis non-extensive distribution to study the energy dependence of the product of the moments, $S\sigma$ and $\kappa\sigma^2$ of net-proton multiplicity distributions of published STAR data in \auau collisions at relativistic heavy-ion collider (RHIC) energies.
+While excellent agreements are found between model predictions and measurements of $S\sigma$ and $\kappa \sigma^2$ of most peripheral collisions and $S\sigma$ of most central collisions, the $\kappa \sigma^2$ for most central collisions deviates significantly from the predictions particularly at \sqsn = 19.6 GeV and $27$ GeV.
+This could be an indication of the presence of dynamical fluctuations, which are not contained in the HRG-Tsallis model.